Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Benefit of transfer learning: IPO and its local super-linear convergence for LQRs

 where $P^{K}_t$ is the solution to \eqref{eq: P_t}.
 Notice that $\Sigma^{\rm IPO}_t$ reaches the covariance of the optimal Gaussian policy after a single iteration (\cf \eqref{eq: NE_Gaussian}).
 We present below the IPO algorithm for updating $K_t$.

 \paragraph{Convergence of IPO.}

-Now we present the convergence results of the IPO algorithm defined by \eqref{eq: IPO_K} -- \eqref{eq: IPO_Sigma}.
-We will show that with an additional assumption stated in Assumption \ref{ass: S_0} , the IPO algorithm has a global linear convergence rate.
+Now we show the convergence of the IPO algorithm defined by \eqref{eq: IPO_K} -- \eqref{eq: IPO_Sigma}.
+We will show that with an additional assumption stated in Assumption \ref{ass: S_0} , the IPO algorithm admits global linear convergence.
 Since $(\Sigma^{\rm IPO}_t)_{t \in [0, T]}$ always reaches the covariance of the optimal Gaussian policy after a single iteration, we only discuss the convergence of $(K^{\rm IPO}_t)_{t \in [0, T]}$.

 For any given parameters $(K_t, \Sigma_t)_{t \in [0, T]}$, we use the cost function value to measure their goodness (with an abuse of notation):

 where $(P^K_t, r^{K, \Sigma}_t)_{t \in [0, T]}$ solves the coupled Riccati equations \eqref{eq: P_t} -- \eqref{eq: r_t_terminal}.
 Note that $C(K, \Sigma)$ is minimized at $(K^\ast_t, \Sigma^\ast_t)_{t \in [0, T]}$ (\resp at $(K^\ast_t)_{t \in [0, T]}$ when viewed only as a functional in $K$).
 See \eqref{eq: NE_Gaussian} for the values of $(K^\ast_t, \Sigma^\ast_t)_{t \in [0, T]}$.